Paul Kwilecki: Biography

 Over several decades, Kwilecki formulated and executed the project of documenting life in Bainbridge, Georgia.
 Eventually, the value of his work was recognized outside of Decatur County.
+In black and white photographs, and writings about the subjects of the pictures, Paul Kwilecki documented life in the small town of Bainbridge in Decatur County, Georgia.
+Surrounded by farms, swamps, and forests, Bainbridge lies in the southwest corner of Georgia.
+When Kwilecki made his pictures, Decatur County had a population of around 23,000 people, 41% of them African-American.

 In 1979, he received a grant from the National Endowment for the Arts, and in 1981 became a John Simon Guggenheim Fellow.
 Kwilecki has photographs in the permanent collections of the Museum of Modern Art in New York City and the High Museum in Atlanta.
 His pictures have been exhibited in Europe (Museum of Palazzo Venetia and Les Rencontres D’Arles); in New York City (O.K.
 Harris and Robert Freidus galleries); in Washington, D. C. (Corcoran Gallery); on the West coast (The Friends of Photography in Carmel and San Francisco Camerawork); and in Southern venues such as the New Orleans Museum of Art.

 Kwilecki's work has been published in Time-Life's Photography Yearbook, Time-Life's Documentary Photography, Popular Photography, Camera Arts, Brown’s Guide to Georgia, Latent Image 2, Aperture #115, San Francisco Camerawork Quarterly, American Land Forum, U.S. Camera Annual, The Southern Quarterly, The Atlanta Constitution, and The Encyclopedia of Southern Culture.
 Kwilecki addressed photography teachers and students at Duke University, La Grange College, Lehigh University, University of Missouri at Columbia, Georgia State University, and the Society of Photographic Educators.